Appointment with Death (film): Plot

 Emily Boynton, stepmother to the three Boynton children – Lennox, Raymond, and Carol – and mother to Ginevra, blackmails the family lawyer, Jefferson Cope, into destroying her late husband's second will that would split his fortune between her and his children, leaving them $200,000 each, freeing them from her controlling presence.
-The original will leaves all of the Boynton fortune to Emily, only splitting it even amongst the children upon her death.
+The original will leaves all of the Boynton fortune to Emily, only splitting it evenly amongst the children upon her death.

-She takes the stepchildren and Nadine, her daughter-in-law, on holiday to Europe.
+She takes the stepchildren and Nadine, Lennox's wife who serves as Emily's nurse, on holiday to Europe.
 In Trieste, the great detective Hercule Poirot runs into an old friend, Dr. Sarah King.
 Sarah soon falls in love with Raymond Boynton, to Emily's disapproval.

 Lady Westholme is introduced.
-She was born American but has had British nationality for the last ten years due to marriage, during which she became an MP.
+She was born American but has had British nationality for the last ten years due to marriage, during which she became a member of parliament.
 She, archaeologist Miss Quinton, and lawyer Cope are also on their way to Jerusalem and Qumran.

 The Boynton family are surprised to see Cope on the ship.
 The adult step-children discover the existence of a second will their father told Lennox about before he died.
 Emily continues to bully her step-children.
 Cope is flirting with Nadine who overtly accepts his courting.
 He also resists Emily's demand that he stay away from them.
-Emily poisons Cope's wine with her digitalis medication, but this is spilt when Nadine's husband strikes Cope, having found an engraved cigarette case which Cope had given her.
+Emily poisons Cope's wine with her digitalis medication, but the wine is spilled when Nadine's husband strikes Cope, having found an engraved cigarette case which Cope had given her.
 Poirot observes several cockroaches drinking from the spill and dying, and keeps a close eye on the family when they disembark.

 At the archaeological dig, Cope, Nadine, Lennox, Carol, Raymond and Dr King go for a walk, but Lennox turns back, upset by his wife's preference for Cope.
 Later the others return one by one.
 Dr King notices an Arab man trying to wake Emily.
 When she goes over, she finds Emily dead.
 Dr. King examines the body and identifies the cause of death as heart failure, but Poirot points out it is wise to be suspicious when there is a death of someone who is widely hated.
 He asks Dr King to check her medical bag and she finds it disordered, with an empty bottle of digitalis and a syringe missing.